Social Commerce Guide: How Social Shopping Is Driving Record Growth

 Influencers are active social media users who have earned a dedicated following who trusts their opinion on products and services.

-Influencers fall within a range of categories, largely dictated by the size of their following, giving brands the opportunity to find the influencers whose overall reach and audience best aligns with their influencer campaign goals.
+Influencers fall within a range of categories, largely dictated by the size of their following, allowing brands to find the influencers whose overall reach and audience best aligns with their influencer campaign goals.
+Influencer search tools like Modash or Upfluence make the process more efficient and data-driven.

 The COVID-19 pandemic brought rapid changes to ecommerce, social commerce, and more broadly, how we shop, where we shop, and why we’re shopping that way.